What Are the Job Duties of a Test Engineer?

 |Key Skills||Problem solving, analytical, speaking, creativity, critical thinking|

 Preparing and Designing Products for Testing

 The test engineer determines how each component is to be labeled and where the label is to be placed for readability.
 Sometimes there is an internal 'label' as well.
-This is a piece of code which runs when needed to identify the component and give its specifications.
+This is a piece of code that identifies the component and gives its specifications.
 Also at this early design stage, a test engineer reviews the plans to make sure that access for testing does not require taking the machine apart.
 For example, if a computer test can be run through a serial port, the engineer would insist that a serial port was installed early and not covered with another part.

 Choosing and Automating Tests

 Depending on the component or machine being tested, dozens of tests can be run.
 A test engineer chooses the most appropriate test, modifying it to the specifications of the machine.
 Then, the engineer figures out how to automate the testing process.
 An automatic testing process is far more consistent than a human tester can be.
 Once properly programmed, the automated test is far more reliable.
 Minimizing variables that might affect a test is one of the test engineer's important job duties.